catalinred/catalinred.github.com/_posts/2020-02-03-svg-favicon-light-dark-theme.markdown

 Although the above is a possible and working solution for switching the favicon in the HTML, I wouldn't recommend it, as now you can do that without JavaScript at all.

-## How to switch the favicon when in Dark Mode
+## How to switch the SVG favicon when in Dark Mode

 First, add the SVG favicon to your HTML `<head>` section: